- Identify the ways communication and environments contribute to enhanced creativity and innovation.

 Communicating

-Have you ever been really proud of something only to have that feeling of accomplishment fade as a result of someone’s comment or glance of disapproval?
+Have you ever been really proud of something only to have that feeling of accomplishment fade with someone’s comment or glance of disapproval?
 The words you use, the ways you communicate them, and the items that get displayed in your program send powerful messages as to what you value.
 Communication is very important in your work and the ways you can promote creativity.
 When it comes to communicating and creativity, here are a few things to keep in mind:

-• When observing in classrooms, ask open-ended questions of both children and staff to better understand what they were thinking when they were creating.
+- When observing in classrooms, ask open-ended questions of both children and staff to better understand what they are thinking when they are creating.

-• Spend time at staff meetings asking staff to share the creative experiences happening in their classrooms.
+- Spend time during staff meetings asking staff to share creative experiences in their classrooms.

-• Share all of the creativity happening at your program by putting it on display and including it in your family newsletter.
+- Share some of the creativity happening in your program by putting it on display and highlighting it in your family communication.

 Using and Reconfiguring Space